 The GRE revised General Test is designed to measure your verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills to determine your suitability for graduate study.

 There are three parts to the GRE: A Verbal Reasoning section, a Quantitative Reasoning section, and an Analytical Writing section.
 (There is also an unidentifiable unscored section to test questions that may be used on future exams).
+The Analytical Writing section will come first, and the other sections may be given in any order after that.

-Analytical Writing Section: You are given two essay topics, including an “Analyze an Issue” task, and an “Analyze an Argument” task.
+You are given two essay topics, including an “Analyze an Issue” task, and an “Analyze an Argument” task.

 - The Analyze an Issue task evaluates your ability to think critically about claims made about a general topic and requires that you write a clear response according to specific instructions.
 You are typically asked to agree or disagree with the claim or statements and explain why.